-To support the work and growth of the YTN, Marketing Humber work closely with a steering group of young talent from Bondholder businesses who have been nominated by their employers.
+To support the work and growth of the YTN, Marketing Humber work closely with a steering group of young talent who are passionate about the Humber region.
 The steering group meet regularly to share ideas, feedback and discuss future activity, including events and campaigns.

 The steering group represents a diverse mix of professions and industries including, professional services, creative & digital, manufacturing, construction and education.

 Steering Group members help to shape the strategy, along with the programme of diverse and engaging events and activities, delivered by Marketing Humber.

 I work as a Building Surveyor for Delaney Marling Partnership.
 My role as a surveyor varies and I am involved in all matter’s property from project management, dilapidation to residential surveys.
 We are also the surveyors for Beverley Minster!
 I joined the Young Talent Network as I felt it was important to promote the region and try to retain the talent in the area.
 It’s rewarding to work with a group of like-minded individuals who all want to achieve the same goal.Linked In

 I grew up in the Humber region and am passionate about the area and promoting as a great place to live and work.
 I moved away to go to university however knew I wanted to return to the region to begin my career.

 I got involved in the YTN whilst doing an internship at Local Transport Projects in 2017.
 I was put forward by my employer to be one of the founding members of the Young Talent Network and spoke at the Bondholder Breakfast YTN launch event in September 2017.

 I continued to be involved in the group whilst completing my final year of university, and subsequently joined Shared Agenda as a Graduate Development Manager in July 2018.
 I have thoroughly enjoyed my time working for such a great company and in July 2019 gained a promotion to Assistant Development Manager.Linked In